-One of the primary aims of the SOLCYCLE is to try to raise money for 3 charities and generally raise awareness about the critical issues which they aim to tackle.
+One of the primary aims of the SOLCYCLE was to try to raise money for 3 very special charities and donations remain open- to try to raise funds for and generally increase awareness about these most critical of issues influencing the modern world.

 Half the world's rainforests have been lost over the last 40 years, Cool Earth is working with local people to protect them.